Absolutely Anything (2015) – Film Review

 The film’s large cast of Colin Farrel, Rachel Weisz, Léa Seydoux, Ben Whishaw, Jessica Barden, Angeliki Papoulia, Ariane Labed, Olivia Colman and John C. Reilly are all superb throughout the film, intentionally delivering their lines with a complete lack of emotion.
 Instead, many of the characters present much of what they are feeling on their faces whilst seemingly concealing everything else.
 This approach works flawlessly when it comes to the film’s comedy, with the numerous quirky characters David interacts with giving matter-of-fact line readings that are extremely difficult not to find amusing.
 Yet, these constant stabs at dry humour never feel at odds with the story’s more dramatic/romantic moments either as The Lobster tries to gain emotional investment from its audience by making the characters feel distinctly human through the recognisable neuroses that label them despite their emotionless tones.

 Visually, The Lobster is rather impressive as the cinematography by Thimios Bakatakis allows nearly every shot to have something poignant to it, with the symmetrical staircases and hallways of the Hotel presenting a world of order in a simplistic yet elegant manner.
 One hunting scene, in particular, stands out as gorgeous composition, slow-motion and lighting are all used to great effect.
-This is made even more impressive when considering that the production crew worked without makeup and exclusively utilised natural light.
-With large-scale lighting set-ups only being employed for a handful of evening scenes.
+This is made even more impressive when considering that the production crew worked without make-up and exclusively utilised natural light.
+With large-scale lighting setups only being employed for a handful of evening scenes.

-When it comes to the film’s music, even though The Lobster lacks a traditional original score, the film does feature a tremendous assortment of brittle classical compositions such as String Quartet No. 1 in F Major, Op.
+When it comes to the film’s music, even though The Lobster lacks a traditional original score, the film does feature a tremendous assortment of brittle classical compositions, such as String Quartet No. 1 in F Major, Op.
 18 and Strauss, R: Don Quixote, Op.
 35: Variation: II, both of which give the film a feeling of serenity yet also push much of the story’s tension to the forefront.
 Quietly damping down the comedic tone that gradually bubbles up through the carefully placed laugh-out-loud one-liners.

 In summary, while The Lobster is a droll piece of storytelling lashed with grim humour, it also offers a rich, surreal take on modern relationships that you’d be hard-pressed to find anywhere else.
-As for every moment that makes you laugh, there may be another that leaves you with your mouth wide open.
+As, for every moment that makes you laugh, there may be another that leaves you with your mouth wide open.
 In many ways, The Lobster is as much a black comedy as it is a slice of existential horror, glimpsing into an outrageous yet disturbing future, one that is truly a testament to Lanthimos’ brand of filmmaking and storytelling as he’s able to trump even the most outlandish premise and turn it into an accessible and engrossing narrative.
 Rating: low 8/10.

 lobster_xxlg